-Carlisle United have tonight signed forward Omari Patrick for an undisclosed fee from Bradford City, on an 18-month deal [with an option], which keeps him at Brunton Park until the summer of 2021.
+Carlisle United have tonight signed forward Omari Patrick for an undisclosed fee from Bradford City, on an 18-month deal [with a review], which keeps him at Brunton Park until the summer of 2021.

 Patrick, 23, started his career in non-league with Beaconsfield SYCOB and made a step up in levels when he was just 21 when he signed for Kidderminster Harriers.